 In a multi-row select, the INTO clause is part of the FETCH statement, not the SELECT statement.
-For more information about the INTO clause in FETCH, see "Fetching Rows with a Cursor" on page 6-39.
+For more information about the INTO clause in FETCH, see "Fetching Rows with a Cursor"

 Listing Tables to Search with FROM

 The FROM clause is required in a SELECT statement.
 It identifies the tables, views, or select procedures from which data is to be retrieved.
 The complete syntax of the FROM clause is: